We are not currently taking web orders. We encourage you to contact your local bookshop for our titles.

 Since the 1980s Judith Brett has been helping to shape Australians’ conversations about politics, bringing a historian’s eye to contemporary issues and probing the psychology of our prime ministers.
 Her writings about Liberal Party leaders have been widely influential, especially her famous 1984 essay ‘Robert Menzies’ Forgotten People’ and her prize-winning book of the same name, as well as her analysis of John Howard’s nationalism.

-She has interrogated some our most perplexing issues: multiculturalism, the politics of rural Australia, the republic, mining and climate change, our electoral traditions, the way ordinary people do politics, the decline of universities.
-Always she writes as a citizen for her fellow citizens, in her distinctive voice: probing, accessible and wry.
+Brett has interrogated some our most complex issues: multiculturalism, the politics of rural Australia, the republic, mining and climate change, our electoral traditions, the way ordinary people do politics, the decline of universities.
+Always she writes as a citizen for her fellow citizens, in her distinctive voice: enquiring, accessible and wry.

 Doing Politics brings together the finest essays by the author of The Enigmatic Mr Deakin, From Secret Ballot to Democracy Sausage and the Quarterly Essay ‘The Coal Curse’.

 ‘Judith Brett brings historical depth to her wise insights into contemporary politics.’